homemadearcade/zero/todo/features/newUI.md

 Sort by by Layer, By Tag

-Show key/click info inside the Hover Preview.
-Is there where it goes??
-  Left Click, Right Click?

 We need to know
 Esc -> Pause, Close Item
 Arrow Keys - Move
 X - Interact
 Spacebar - Shoot